 Admission to the major in International Studies is by application.
 Applications may be submitted by the third Friday of Autumn, Winter, and Spring Quarters.
-Before applying, students must have completed (1) ECON 200, ECON 201, or JSIS/GEOG 123, and (2) either JSIS 200 or 201 to qualify for serious consideration.
+Before applying, students must have attended UW for at least one quarter, and have completed the following prerequisites to qualify for serious consideration.

 Students may apply for admission to the major as early as spring of the freshman year, if they have completed the appropriate course work.
 Students are encouraged to apply as sophomores, and should apply no later than winter of their junior year.
 Transfer students should have completed at least one quarter at the University of Washington before applying.

 Criteria used to select students include GPA, foreign language ability, international experience, a one-page statement of goals and educational background, and performance in JSIS 200 and/or 201 and, if taken, JSIS/GEOG 123, and ECON 200 and/or ECON 201.
 Additional upper-level major-related coursework is also reviewed if taken.
 Students are notified of admission or denial by the end of the third week following the application period.

 To see a list of Frequently Asked Questions, click HERE.